jadshep/react-use-more/README.md

 ### `useComplexState`
 This hook manages a state object that can be partially updated.
 It's similar to setState in class components, but in the form of useState for functional components.
 This allows for updating only a part of the state object rather than the entire object at once.

-### `useComplexStateConservative`
-This hook functions identically to useComplexState, but will only update if the call to setState causes a meaningful change to the state.
-This is checked by shallowly comparing each field passed to setState against the existing state.

 ### `useComplexSetter`
 This hook returns a function that updates a single field of a complex state through a single parameter.
 It works with useComplexState, useComplexStateConservative, or any other custom state hook that provides a setState function with the same interface.